wenguanwang/deepattention/README.md

 a.
 Please first compile the 'Caffe' for matlab.

 b.
-Please download our model and results on DUT, MIT300, MIT1003, Pascal, and Toronto datasets from
+Please download our MODEL and RESUTLS on DUT, MIT300, MIT1003, Pascal, and Toronto datasets from

 google drive: https://drive.google.com/open?id=1cl3k3POMqS5obv0ffz84qOgGfAbEmtB3